vascosmota/jupyterhub-installation/README.md

 After installing Ubuntu 16.04 LTS x86_64, here's what we did to create a fully working JupyterHub server.
 All the steps below are also available through a set `bash` scripts in this repository's `setup` [folder](./setup).

+## (Optional) Setup Local clone
+To clone the repository localy, you will need to run the commands on [setup/init.sh](./setup/init.sh).
+These commands will install git and locally clone the repository.

 ## Installing system dependencies

 [setup/00-sysdeps.sh](./setup/00-sysdeps.sh)